amnesica/BelugaProject/README.md

 cd .. && sudo rm -r BelugaProject BelugaProject.zip
 ```

-If you get any error messages have take a look into [TROUBLESHOOTING.md](./doc/TROUBLESHOOTING.md).
+If you get any error messages take a look into [TROUBLESHOOTING.md](./doc/TROUBLESHOOTING.md).

 ## Update standing data